jzerbe/jzerbe.github.com/_posts/2026-03-17-running-a-business-with-llms.md

 > I always vote against board members that aren't relevant to product excellence.

 My partner made a more interesting statement:
-> I don't believe a company's board would vote out their peers even though CEOs are obsolete.
+> I don't believe a company's board would vote out their social class peers even though CEOs are obsolete.

 I thought <https://fortune.com/2026/02/17/ai-productivity-paradox-ceo-study-robert-solow-information-technology-age/>
 was asking the wrong questions; to scale almost any system you try to do as much work at the edge (of the system)